Instructional Technology Specialist Salary

 - Identify technology training needs of faculty and students.

 - Evaluate the implementation of technology into the teaching methods of teaching staff and make recommendations for improvement.

 Search for more jobs:

 Pay by Experience Level for Instructional Technology Specialist

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-The average worker who claims fewer than five years of experience earns around $48K.
-In contrast, however, individuals who report five to 10 years in this occupation see a much larger median of $59K.
-The average pay reported by folks with 10 to 20 years of experience is around $58K.
+Respondents with less than five years' experience take home $48K on average.
+In contrast, those who have been around for five to 10 years earn a noticeably higher average of $59K.
+Instructional Technology Specialists with one to two decades of relevant experience report an average salary of approximately $56K.
 More than 20 years of experience seem related to solid financial gains; veterans in this group report earning a median of $64K.